 Here’s how it goes:

-ASVAB scores range is measured on a scale of 0-100.
-A Standard ASVAB average score is 50 and 60 would be above average, and most candidates score between 30 and 70.
-Although these ASVAB scores are good for reference and comparison, they don't really say much by themselves.
-Standard Scores are combined in different ways to give a composite or Line Score.
+The ASVAB score range is 0-100, with test takers ranked by percentiles.
+The average ASVAB score is 50, while a score of 60 is considered above average.
+Most candidates score between 30 and 70.
+While these scores provide a good basis for comparison, they don’t provide much information on their own.
+Instead, Standard Scores are combined in various ways to produce a composite or Line Score.

 It depends on the military branch you are applying to, but in most cases you can take the ASVAB test up to 3 times, with a time period of at least a month.